Anna Mária BALÁZS

 My mother and my aunt were again our only source of income.
 My parents’ room was the sewing workshop; our room was the fitting room.
 My grandmother took care of daily grocery shopping, cooking our meals in our room, and helping with the sewing.

-The family made plans for Montreal: my father was to arrive a few months before us, find employment and an apartment for my mother, grandmother, me, and himself.
-He left in late June.
-We (my mother, Aunt Lily, grandmother, and I) followed in a late October stormy crossing on the old ship Canberra.
-My father awaited us in Quebec City when we docked and cleared immigration.
+My father awaited us in Quebec City after we docked and cleared immigration.
 The night train took us to Montreal, where two taxis drove us through the snowy, sparkling night to a lovely rooming house on the North side of Sherbrooke Street, between Peel and McTavish Streets.
-My mother, grandmother and I were booked in the front room, which had its own bathroom and a kitchenette.
+My mother, grandmother, and I were booked in the front room, which had its own bathroom and a kitchenette.
 My father left us there, promising to return in the morning.

 I was rapidly enrolled in grade 9 at the Montreal High School for Girls, an English-language institution (at the time I didn’t speak any English) on University Street, across the street from McGill University.
 Girls and boys were taught in separate wings of the building.
 Later, in grades 10 and 11, those few of us who were enrolled in Science I, had to go to the boys’ side for physics and chemistry.